ubuviz/ihela-oauth2-provider/README.md

 3. Run `python manage.py migrate` to create the polls models.

-4. Start the development server and visit http://127.0.0.1:8000/admin/ to the iHela provider with the application credentials given (you'll need the Admin app enabled).
+4. Start the development server and visit http://127.0.0.1:8000/admin/ to add the iHela provider with the application credentials given (you'll need the Admin app enabled).

 Visit [iHela](https://ihela.online) and [django-allauth](https://github.com/pennersr/django-allauth).